ImpelsysInc/heart-bangalore-kata-2023/ADRs/ADR-09-datastore-selection-for-barch-process.md

-# Datastore selection for barch process workload
+# Seperate datastore for barch process workload

 ## Title
 Chooseing the database engine for storing jobs db for faster access to parellel processing system.